Jankov (České Budějovice District): Etymology

-The name is derived from the personal name Janek (a diminutive of Jan), meaning "Janek's (court)".
+The name is derived from the personal name Janek), meaning "Janek's (court)".

 Geography

 Jankov is located about 12 km west of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is the Švelhán hill at 722 m above sea level.
 There are several fishponds in the northern part of the municipal territory.
 Most of the municipality lies within the Blanský les Protected Landscape Area.

 History

 The first written mention of Jankov is from 1379.
 Until 1850, it belonged to the Český Krumlov estate and shared its owners.
-Until the end World War II, Jankov was ethnically Czech village and Holašovice was a German village; then the German population was expelled.
-From 1850 to 1956, Jankov was an administrative part of Čakov.
+Until the end of World War II, Jankov was ethnically Czech village and Holašovice was a German village; however, after the war, the German-speaking population was expelled.
+From 1850 to 1956, Jankov was a municipal part of Čakov.
 Since 1957, it has been a separate municipality.
-Holašovice was part of Záboří until 1964, when the village was annexed to Jankov.
+Holašovice was a municipal part of Záboří until 1964, when it was annexed to Jankov.